arnaudbos/i-rant/content/loom-part-1-scheduling.md

   width="100%" %}}
 {{< /gallery >}}

-In the diagram above, Program1 and Program2 are submitted one after the other, so Program1 runs first and Program2 will run after.
+In the diagram above, Program1 and Program2 are submitted one after the other, so Program1 runs first and thenProgram2.

-But having to append a program into a "giant" batch of jobs for the program to compute, and then wait for the computer to return all the results of all those jobs in order to get one was a massive pain in the butt!
+But having to append a program into a "giant" batch of jobs for the program to compute, and then wait for the computer to return all the results was a massive pain in the butt!
 Imagine debugging your programs **with a 24 hours feedback loop...**

 {{< img src="/img/loom/kropotchev.png" title="\"Batch processing\" spoof movie — Stanford" alt="Silent spoof movie relating the adventures of a programmer waiting on batch processing." width="100%" link="https://www.computerhistory.org/revolution/punched-cards/2/211/2253">}}

 It was not only painful for programmers though.
 It was also painful for _users_ who would have to run the programs!

-It's a common problem in scheduling: optimising for a use case/parameter (less computer idle time) ends up making it worse from another point of view (more programmer idle time).
+It's a common problem in scheduling: optimising for a use case (less computer idle time) ends up making it worse from another point of view (more programmer idle time).

 Computers kept getting faster and faster for sure, and although programmers tried to make the best of the computing power they could get, any single user wouldn't make efficient use of a computer by herself!

-Indeed, processes, to do something useful, have to be fed with inputs and produce any kind of output, otherwise they'd just be raising the temperature of the room.
+Indeed, processes, to do something useful, have to be fed with inputs and produce any kind of output.
+Otherwise they'd just be raising the temperature of the room.
 Consuming inputs today can be reading from a keyboard, hard drive or network card.
-But in the sixties it mostly meant reading from magnetic tape or a teletypewriter.
+In the sixties, it mostly meant reading from magnetic tape or a teletypewriter.
 Similarly, producing output meant writing to magnetic tape, printing to a teletypewriter or a "high-speed" Xerox printer.